No ticket, no passport, just an address!

 March - June 2006

-Skipping forward a few months (like six), the Stargate was created and a fully functinal DHD and dialing computer came along (with the help of Dennis Albion and JeffeJ5005 Lewis).
+Skipping forward a few months (like six), the Stargate was created, and a fully functional DHD and dialing computer came along (with the help of Dennis Albion and JeffeJ5005 Lewis).
 It was around this time when Zachary came across an individual named Peter Lameth.
-With the help of Peter, they were jointly able to script a functining Stargate network working off a PHP backend server.
+With the help of Peter, they were jointly able to script a functioning Stargate network working off a PHP backend server.
 The Abydos Stargate Project was born.

 We call this a project because it never turned into a full network.
 It was just a side project that was worked on.
 Contact was made again with two members of the Anti-Matter group, Geordie Boffin and Reyo Neutra.
 With their help, textures were acquired for the newly created Stargate Network.

-It never acutally made a release, and was set aside for a while as the Email communication was unstable, and a new LSL function called llHTTPRequest was due within a month or so.
+It never actually made a release and was set aside for a while as the email communication was unstable, and a new LSL function called llHTTPRequest was due within a month or so.

 The Cleary Network